Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

   </center>
   <br>

-  You might now wonder why de we pick an expression relatively complicated to aggregate the precision and the recall.
-Indeed one could, for example, choose to simply compute the arthmetic mean $$\tfrac{R+P}{2}$$ of the recall and the precision.
-This is indeed a possibility, but the the arthmetic mean as the inconvenience that its value does not depend the the difference between the recall and the precision: the arthmetic mean will be the same when $$(R,P)=(1,0)$$ and when $$(R,P)=(0.5, 0.5)$$.
-On the other hand, the f1 score can be seen as the arthmetic mean to which we add a penalty term that depends on the difference of $$R$$ and $$P$$.
+  You might now wonder why we pick an expression relatively complicated to aggregate the precision and the recall.
+Indeed, one could, for example, choose to simply compute the arithmetic mean $$\tfrac{R+P}{2}$$ of the recall and the precision.
+This is indeed a possibility, but the arithmetic mean as the inconvenience that its value does not depend on the difference between the recall and the precision: the arithmetic mean will be the same when $$(R,P)=(1,0)$$ and when $$(R,P)=(0.5, 0.5)$$.
+On the other hand, the f1 score can be seen as the arithmetic mean to which we add a penalty term that depends on the difference of $$R$$ and $$P$$.
 Indeed, the above expression of the f1 score can be rewritten as,

   $$f1 = \frac{R+P}{2}-\frac{(R-P)^2}{2(R+P)}.$$